The purpose of this page is to provide a simplified view of county government meetings in Los Alamos, NM.

 I mean, wow, you really have to be dedicated to keep track of meetings in Los Alamos.

 Legistar has what looks like an RSS button on the calendar page -- but it doesn't do anything.
 It's just a picture of a button with no link attached.
-There's an actual button you can click on for "Alerts", where you can sign up for email alerts -- but only for county council meetings, not the others, and it doesn't even cover all council meetings.
-It doesn't give any hint what might be on the agenda.
-And it only alerts you for a while; after a month or two it forgot me and stopped sending any updates.
+There's an actual button you can click on for "Alerts", where you can sign up for email alerts -- but only for county council meetings, not the rest, and it doesn't even cover all council meetings.
+It doesn't give you any hint what might be on the agenda.
+And it only alerts you for a while; after a month or two it stopped sending any updates.
 Maybe you're supposed to re-register every month.

-It updates once a day, currently around 3:45pm.
+Los Alamos Meetings updates once a day, currently around 3:45pm.
 (I don't know when they update Legistar.
 If anyone knows, please let me know.)

 This project is free open source software: losalamosmtgs.py on GitHub.